 LoRa or Long Range is a spread spectrum modulation technique.
 Semtech is a leading supplier and manufacturer of LoRa devices.
 The LoRa devices and Wireless Radio Frequency technology by Semtech provide a long-range low-power wireless platform for IoT networks.
-Today’s smart IoT applications are mainly enabled through LoRa devices and the open LoRaWAN® protocol.
-LoRa enables us to connect things or devices to the cloud creating a Smarter Planet.
+Today’s smart IoT applications are mainly enabled through Long Range devices and the open LoRaWAN® protocol.
+LoRa IoT Solutions enable us to connect things or devices to the cloud creating a Smarter Planet.

 Figure: LoRa devices Connecting remote point of devices to the cloud

 LoRa technology enables IoT applications.
-It enables devices or sensors in remote locations to be connected to the cloud transferring data in real-time.
+LoRa development using IoT enables devices or sensors in remote locations to be connected to the cloud transferring data in real-time.
 The collected data in the cloud can be used for analytics to enhance productivity and efficiency.